Katie1212/katherinejs.com/_posts/2015-3-24-Newsjacking.md

 ###Lady Gaga confirmed her engagement on her Instagram
 She posted a picture of her engagement ring, but didn’t say who it was.
-February 16, she shared pictures of a heart shape ring and said, “ he gave me his hear on Valentine's Day, and I said YES!"
+February 16, she shared pictures of a heart shape ring and said, “ He gave me his heart on Valentine's Day, and I said YES!"
 World shocker!!!
 Who’s the guy to give his heart away???
 Taylor Kinner an actor who has been on a couple of shows like Trauma, The Vampire Diaries, and Shameless.
+Good-looking guy.
+They met on set of Gaga's song “You and I”, witch was shot in Nebraska the day she ware her mother actual wedding gown.
+Luck dress got her a man.